HermesHR/HermesHR/README.md

 **About Me!**

-- 👨🏽💻 Estou atualmente trabalhando como Dev Mobile na Tectoy.
+- 👨🏽💻 I am currently working as a Dev Mobile at Tectoy.
-- 🌱 Estou atualmente explorando Swift/objective C.
+- 🌱 I am currently exploring Swift/objective C.
-- 🤔 Meus interesses são Desenvolvimento Mobile Android/IOS
+- 🤔 My interests are Android/IOS Mobile Development
-- 💼 Sou formado em Análise e Desenvolvimento de Sistemas.
+- 💼 I have a degree in Systems Analysis and Development.
-- 💬 Estou a disposição para conversar!
+- 💬 I am available to chat!
-- 📫 Envie-me um e-mail para [hemerson.santos@outlook.com].
+- 📫 Send me an email at [hemerson.santos@outlook.com].

 **Languages and Tools:**